philipjkim/mlbh2h/README.md

 FLAGS:
     -a, --all        If set, all FA players are also shown -h, --help       Prints help information
-    -t, --top10      If set, top 10 batters/pitchers are shown separately -V, --version    Prints version information
+    -t, --topn       If set, top 10 * (number of t's) batters/pitchers are shown separately -V, --version    Prints version information

 OPTIONS: